NVIDIA/Fuser/doc/dev/tma.md

 Instead, it is a virtual domain that only exists in the user's mind.

-Also note that the IterDomain expressions between the global tensor's allocation domain and the TMA domain must be a view, for example, we can not merge discontiguous IterDomains, and we can not have indivisible splits either.
+Also note that the IterDomain expressions between the global tensor's allocation domain and the TMA domain must be a view, for example, we can not merge discontiguous IterDomains ([why?](../reading/indivisible-split.md#Merging-discontiguous-IterDomains)), and we can not have indivisible splits either.

 ### Step 2: create boxe